Generated Columns

 What is a generated column in PostgreSQL?

-A generated column is a column whose value is automatically computed from an expression using other columns in the same row.
-It is declared with GENERATED ALWAYS AS (expression) STORED and is updated automatically on every insert or update.
+A generated column is one whose value is automatically computed from an expression over other columns in the same row.
+It is declared with GENERATED ALWAYS AS (expression) STORED and is updated on every INSERT and UPDATE.
 You cannot write a value directly to a generated column.

 Can I create an index on a generated column?

 Yes.
-Because generated column values are physically stored, you can create a regular B-tree or other index on them just like any other column.
-This is useful for full-name search or computed price filtering.
+Because generated column values are physically stored, you can create any index type (B-tree, GIN, etc.) on them, just like any other column.
+This is one of the main benefits over using a trigger.